Skip to main content Skip to footer

 Pro: Flat Rate Fixes Can Help You Save Money

-If you are a new homeowner, you and your real estate agent had to rely on the home inspection team to report on the condition of the kitchen appliances, washer and dryer, and water heater, among other things.
+If you are a new homeowner, you and your real estate agent have to rely on the home inspection team to report on the condition of the kitchen appliances, washer and dryer, and water heater, among other things.
 But even a highly recommended home inspector could miss issues that lead to costly repairs.
-If you have a home warranty, though, you can potentially save a lot of money by taking advantage of flat rate fixes.
+With a home warranty, you can save a lot of money by taking advantage of flat-rate fixes.

-With flat rate fixes, your service provider makes repairs or replacements for a predetermined amount of money.
-If your policy says you only need to pay $100 for repairs, your warranty will help when you need someone to do a job that costs several hundreds or thousands of dollars.
+With flat-rate fixes, your service provider makes repairs or replacements for a predetermined amount of money.
+If your policy says you only need to pay $100 for repairs, your warranty will help when you need someone to do a job that costs several hundred or thousands of dollars.

 Con: You Could Get More Coverage Than You Need

-A home warranty is essentially a service contract, but it has some features that make it similar to insurance.
-The most obvious similarity is that you only get your money's worth when you actually need to use your policy.
+A home warranty is a service contract but has some features similar to insurance.
+The most obvious similarity is that you only get your money's worth when you need to use your policy.

-If you never need repair services during the contract's term, you might think buying a warranty feels like a waste of money.
-Most warranties only cost $300 to $500 per year, though; you'll need to decide if you're willing to risk losing a little money.
+If you never need repair services during the contract, you might think buying a warranty is a waste of money.
+Most warranties only cost $300 to $500 per year; you will need to decide if you are willing to risk losing a little money.

 Pro: Peace of Mind